Skip to content

 Is Marian University-Ancilla Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Marian University-Ancilla earn a median of $58,759, roughly in line with national averages for graduates.
+Ten years out, alumni of Marian University-Ancilla earn a median of $58,759, roughly in line with the national average for college graduates.

 Earnings Trajectory